 At Last | TAB

-Even though some sections repeat, I decided to TAB out all of At Last as I feel would be appropriate to play this classic with a band.
+Even though some sections repeat, I’ve decided to TAB out all of At Last as I feel this is the most appropriate way to approach playing this classic with a band.

-Use this as a starting point to find your variations on the theme.
-Here’s the intro using chords, supporting someone else to play the string line.
+Use this as a starting point to develop your own variations on the theme.
+Let’s begin with the intro, using chords to support someone else playing the string line.

-Next up, we have verse 1, I recommend you play it like this:
+Next up is verse 1.
+I recommend playing it like this:

-As you can see, I want you to play almost only two strings at the same time.
-This will ensure you cut through the mix.
-Moving between strings 4-3 and 3-2 provides variation.
+As you’ll see, the idea is to play almost entirely on two strings at a time.
+This keeps the part focused and helps you cut through the mix.
+Switching between strings 4–3 and 3–2 adds a nice bit of variation.

 At Last | Chords + Lyrics